nph278/rust-ssg/README.md

 ## Usage

-Run `cargo-ssg init` in an empty folder to create a website.
+Run `rust-ssg init` in an empty folder to create a website.

-You can now build the default site with `cargo-ssg build`.
+You can now build the default site with `rust-ssg build`.

-To start developing, run `cargo-ssg dev` and go to `localhost:3000` in you browser.
+To start developing, run `rust-ssg dev` and go to `localhost:3000` in you browser.